poleval/2022-passage-retrieval/README.md

 The “pairs.tsv” file contains only positive question-passage pairs, i.e. the passages containing the answer to the question.
 It doesn’t contain negative pairs, and it is not guaranteed that it contains all possible positive pairs.

+### Downloading datasets
+All datasets can be found [here](https://huggingface.co/datasets/piotr-rybak/poleval-passage-retrieval/tree/main).

 ## Evaluation
-The submitted system will be evaluated using Normalized Discounted cumulative Gain for the top 10 most relevant passages (NDCG@10).
-The value of the NDCG will be calculated for each test set separately and then macro-averaged to obtain the final score.
+The submitted system will be evaluated using Normalized Discounted Cumulative Gain for the top 10 most relevant passages (NDCG@10).

 ### Submission format
-The submission should consist of three tab-separated files (one for each test set).
-Each file should have three columns, “question-id”, “passage-id”, and “score”.
-The goal of the task is to find the ten most relevant passages for each question and assign them a numerical score representing how relevant the passage is to the question (the higher score the more relevant).
-There is no restriction on the “score” value.
-We will use it solely to order the found passages.
-If you include more than ten passages per question then only ten passages with the highest score will be taken into evaluation.
+The goal of the task is to find an ordered list of the ten most relevant passages for each question.
+The submission should consist of a single tab-separated file.
+Each of the ten columns should contain one `passage-id` from `passages.jl` file with the left-most column being the most relevant passage.
+Each line should contain passages relevant to the matching question from the [`in.tsv`](https://github.com/poleval/2022-passage-retrieval/blob/main/test-A/in.tsv) file.

 Example:

 ```
-question-id    passage-id    score
-0              13            45.245
-0              92            -0.231
+235415-0  17326-2	2490065-0	69774-0	17332-1 37931-0	1152562-0	3861237-0	2294984-0	407279-0
 ```

 ## Baseline
-We provide a simple baseline system based on the BM25 algorithm here: URL
+We provide a simple baseline system based on the BM25 algorithm [here](https://github.com/360er0/poleval-passage-retrieval).

 ## References
 1. Nandan Thakur, Nils Reimers, Andreas Rücklé, Abhishek Srivastava, Iryna Gurevych.
 2021.
 [BEIR: A Heterogeneous Benchmark for Zero-shot Evaluation of Information Retrieval Models](https://openreview.net/forum?id=wCu6T5xFjeJ)